 nm.
 It exponentially decreases in intensity with increasing radius from the source.
 The halo is featureless but slightly asymmetrical, with more light scattered towards the lower half of the image.
 By 1000

 nm (including F850LP).
-In the WFC, one streak is aligned over the left diffraction spike (right spike in the HRC) while the other is seen above the right spike (below the left spike in the HRC).
+In the WFC, one streak is aligned over the left diffraction spike while the other is seen above the right spike.
+For HRC, the streak is aligned over the right diffraction spike while the other is seen below the left spike.
 These seem to be due to scattering by the electrodes on the back sides of the detectors.
 They are about five times brighter than the diffraction spikes and result in a fractional decrease in encircled energy.
 They may also produce artifacts in sharp-edged extended sources.

 WFC images of the standard star GD71 through filters F775W (9

 sec., right).
 The CCD scatter, undetected below ~800

 nm, grows rapidly with longer wavelength.
 In addition to the asymmetrical, horizontal feature, a weaker diagonal streak also becomes apparent near 1

 Å, the low- and mid-spatial frequency aberrations in HST

 result in highly asymmetric PSF cores surrounded by a considerable halo of scattered light extending 1